jpforcioli/github_howto_jsonrpc_api/007_device_management/007_device_management.rst

 How to set the RMA status on a managed device?
 ++++++++++++++++++++++++++++++++++++++++++++++

+This section demonstrates how to operate via API the *Swap Device* GUI action:

+.. thumbnail:: images/swap_device/swap_device_001.png

 The following example shows how to set the RMA status of the ``dev_001`` managed device in the ``demo`` ADOM: